CSU System Policies and Regulations

 Students who do not have a social security number at the time of enrollment will be required to obtain a social security number and submit it to the University within sixty (60) days.
 Failure to furnish a correct social security number may result in the imposition of a penalty by the Internal Revenue Service.

-The campus is authorized under the Act to release "directory information" concerning students.
-"Directory information" may include the student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution attended by the student.
+The campus is authorized under the Act to release “directory information” concerning students.
+“Directory information” may include the student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution attended by the student.
 The above-designated information is subject to release by the campus at any time unless the campus has received prior written objection from the student specifying what information the student requests not be released.
-Written objections for current students should be submitted through the student's Student Center account.
-Students not currently enrolled should send written objections to the Office of the Registrar, California State University, Chico, Chico, California 95929.
+Written objections should be sent to the Office of the Registrar, California State University, Chico, Chico, California 95929-0720.

 The campus is authorized to provide access to student records to campus officials and employees who have legitimate educational interests in such access.
 These persons have responsibilities in the campus’s academic, administrative or service functions and have reason for accessing student records associated with their campus or other related academic responsibilities.
 Student records may also be disclosed to other persons or organizations under certain conditions (e.g., as part of the accreditation or program evaluation; in response to a court order or subpoena; in connection with financial aid; or to other institutions to which the student is transferring).

-The Chico State Career Center, SSC 270, may furnish, upon request, information about the employment of students who graduate from programs or courses of study preparing students for a particular career field.
+The Career Center , SSC 270, 530-898-5253, may furnish, upon request, information about the employment of students who graduate from programs or courses of study preparing students for a particular career field.
 Any such data provided must be in a form that does not allow for the identification of any individual student.
 This information includes data concerning the average starting salary and the percentage of previously enrolled students who obtained employment.
 The information may include data collected from either graduates of the campus or graduates of all campuses in the California State University system.

 Inappropriate conduct by students or by applicants for admission is subject to discipline as provided in Sections 41301 through 41304 of Title 5, California Code of Regulations.